Updated: Feb 26, 2022

-As I wake up a small sense of dread awakens with me as I feel a familiar sensation in the center of my chest.
-Long lost since Autumn, hello again Anxiety.
+As I softly open my eyes, a small sense of dread awakens with me as I feel a familiar sensation in the center of my chest.
+Long lost since Autumn, hello again to a familiar flutter.
 I must say I have not missed you, even though I have thought of you often.
 Wondering when you would make your unwelcome yet bittersweet visit.
 Although in the past I believed that you were unannounced, now I understand that you are quite timely.
 A respectful and gentle reminder to me.
 Your remind me to take care of myself well and with purpose.
 To go deeper.
 Your nudge allows.
 I do realize this feeling may get more intense if I try to suppress or kick you out of my life.
 I have learned to allow you in, so that your visits come less often.
 You remind me to listen to you so that your light knocking doesnt turn into a full-blown hurricane.
 Your are still kinder than raucous guests.
 Like Anger.
 He comes swiftly but destroys everything in his path, yet you….you sit across the room fluttering your wings so I feel you.
 I must not keep you caged.
-Wings are meant to flutter.
+Wings are meant for flying.
 Yes.
 Yes, I will honor your secrets until you leave.
 You are always gone by Summer.
 It is much easier to respect you.

 Here are some tips that work for me in knowing thyself and my anxiety a little more.